Hello, my name is Jan and I’m a writer. There, I said it.

 Who’s Jan Hull Stoneist, then?

 I also create stories in stone, finding sculpting sandstone and soapstone to be very similar to and very different from writing.
 My first show was in 2014 in Halifax.
-In 2015 and 2016 my sandstone sculptures were accepted by a jury for exhibit in Annapolis Royal’s Historic Gardens.
-My soapstones were in the NS Designer Crafts Council’s Craft Year 2015 juried show.
+My sandstone sculptures have been accepted by a jury for exhibit in Annapolis Royal’s Historic Gardens since 2015.
+My soapstone sculptures were in the NS Designer Crafts Council’s Craft Year 2015 juried show and many shows and exhibits since then.